Sheffield Manor Lodge: Letters and the Throckmorton Plot

 Mary kept up a secret correspondence with her allies.
 The letters, some encoded in cipher, were carried by her supporters, including George More, a local man whose uncle had a house near Sheffield Manor.
 In 1583, Francis Walsingham investigated her letters and revealed the Throckmorton Plot.

 Mary leaves Sheffield

 In August 1584 Queen Elizabeth finally agreed to Earl George's petition releasing him from his duty of Mary's care.
-The task which had broken his marriage, his health and his chances of further political advancement.
+The task had broken his marriage, his health and his chances of further political advancement.
 After leaving Sheffield, Mary was taken to Wingfield Manor in Derbyshire by her new gaolers, Sir Ralph Sadler and John Somers, and then to Tutbury.
 From there she went to Chartley Manor in Staffordshire, where she became involved in the Babington Plot.

 Earl of Shrewsbury

 Gilbert Talbot, 7th Earl of Shrewsbury and his wife Mary Talbot, Countess of Shrewsbury stayed at Sheffield Lodge.
 He wrote in December 1604 that they had, "no other music this Christmas than the waits of the next town, besides a taber and a whistle".
 The Earl had gout and wrote in September 1607 that he was laid up on a couch at Sheffield Lodge, "neither fit for football nor tennis".